-This short guide has been compiled by the Queensland State Archives (QSA) and the Crime and Corruption Commission (CCC) to explain the requirements and benefits of effective recordkeeping.
+This short guide has been compiled by the Crime and Corruption Commission (CCC) and the Queensland State Archives (QSA) to explain the requirements and benefits of effective recordkeeping.
 It explains:

-- What are public records and who needs to keep them - Why good recordkeeping is important - The creation, storage and disposal of records.
+- What are public records and who needs to keep them - Why good recordkeeping is important - The making, storage and disposal of records.